billpg/HashBack/README.md

 The Intiate request body will include a property named `InitiatorsKey` that must contain at least 256 bits of cryptographic quality randomness, expressed in any convenient encoding such as Hex or base64.
 The Issue request body must also include a property named `IssuersKey` that may contain any number of characters including an empty string.
 Both strings must consist only of printable ASCI characters from 33 to 126.

 Both keys are combined and passed into a PBKDF2 function withe the parameters listed below.
-The output 256 bit block is the HMACsigning key.
+The output 256 bit block is the HMAC signing key.
 Both participants, possessing both the key they generated themselves and the key from the orther participant will perform the same operation to derive the HMAC signing key.
 The Issuer will sign their Bearer token with the HMAC key and the Initiator will verify the Bearer token is genuine by verifying the signature with the HMAC key.

-The PBKDF2 function will hav eth the following parameters:
+The PBKDF2 function will have the following parameters:
 - *Password* - The ASCII bytes of the following concatenated string:
   - The character length of the Intiator's key in ASCII decimal.
   - A single space character (32).